arielseidman/K-Means_Clustering/Plants_nb.md

 However, even with this state-level and province-level data, neighboring states/provinces still tend to have similar colors.

-The color of each region represents the likelihood that a randomly selected plant from that cluster is from that region.
-If a region is blue, plants from that cluster are more likely to be found there than plants on average.
-Conversely, if a region is orange, plants in that cluster are less likely to be found there.
+The color of a region indicates how much more (or less) likely it is for a plant from that cluster to be found there, compared to the overall likelihood of finding a plant from any cluster in that region.
+If a region is blue, plants from that cluster are more likely to be found in that region than plants on average.
+The opposite is true for orange regions.

 Cluster 1 is mostly orange with some blue in the West and Southwest United States, while Cluster 2 is mostly blue with some orange in